 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

-Hi, my name is Carolyn, and I am the General Manager here at Edgbaston.
+Hi, my name is Rebecca, and I am the Senior General manager here at Edgbaston.
 Welcome to our website!

 I started working here at Edgbaston over 10 years ago as the weekend chef and immediately decided that this was the place I wanted to settle, and was promoted to Head Chef over 5 years ago.
 I am responsible for the day-to-day operation of the kitchen and restaurant, including training, ordering and menu planning, and finding out about residents' likes and dislikes.
 Often, after lunch, you will find me chatting to residents and visitors to get some feedback about the food and services we deliver.
 Individual nutrition and dietary needs are very important to me and I take great pride in knowing that the food we serve helps to improve residents' well-being here at the home.
 I also love catering for parties and special occasions.